Using SQLite from Python

 SQLite supports most of the standard SQL language.
 We won't provide an introduction to SQL here as there are many available on the Web and in various texts.
 We will include many examples as we go through the features of SQLite and the Python interface; for many simple applications, variations on these examples will be all that you need.

 One important point of difference between SQLite and most other relational database systems is that SQLite stores data in a single file that is portable between different systems.
 If you create a database with MySQL or Microsoft SQL Server, the database is stored somewhere on your hard drive in an undisclosed location and access is mediated by the server software.
 With SQLite, the database is stored in a single file that you can manage just like all your other files.
 Where most database systems require you to configure the name of the server, the port used for communication and the username and password required to access it, SQLite only needs to know the name of the database file.
 If you want to back up your database, you can just take a copy of the file.
 If you want a copy to carry around with you, just put it on your flash drive.

-data and querying the database using the command line SQLite client.
+querying the database using the command line SQLite client.
+You can

-You can start this on Windows by installing the software from the
+start this on Windows by installing the software from the link above and

 Macintosh> sqlite3 test.db SQLite version 3.4.0 Enter ".help" for instructions sqlite> create table people (first varchar, last varchar, age integer); sqlite> insert into people values ("Steve", "Cassidy", 21); sqlite> insert into people values ("Mary", "Mullins", 23); sqlite> select * from people; Steve|Cassidy|21 Mary|Mullins|23 sqlite> select * from people where age>21; Mary|Mullins|23

 This example creates a database in a file called

 test.db with a simple